jkennel/dts/README.md

 write_dts_xml(in_dir, out_dir, n_cores)

-Two files will be written meta.fst and data.fst
+Two files will be written: meta.fst and data.fst

 ## Read into memory